 Some people find that the particular antihistamine they have chosen or been prescribed stops working after a while or isn’t particularly effective to start with.
 If this has been your experience, don’t give up: there are many different ones available and it’s worth trying antihistamine alternatives until you find the best one for you.
 A lot of antihistamines you can buy over the counter (OTC), which means you can purchase them at pharmacies and drugstores without a prescription.
 Some antihistamines require a prescription from your GP.
-For all products mentioned on this page that require a prescription, we have put an asterisk (*) by them.
-A small selection of the more commonly available hay fever antihistamines are listed here alongside their trade name(s):
+The more common hay fever antihistamines which are available at most pharmacies without a prescription are listed here alongside their trade name(s):

 Antihistamine active ingredient

 Allegra, Fexidine, Telfast

 Nasal sprays target congestion and stuffiness as well as other symptoms of hay fever because the medicine is targeted directly to the nose, which is the main entrance for allergens to enter the body.
 An additional benefit of this is that very little of the active ingredients get any further than the nose, reducing the chance of experiencing side effects.

 Steroid nasal sprays work by fighting inflammation and mucus production, reducing the allergic reaction of your nasal tissues to the inhaled allergen.
 Very few side effects are associated with steroid nasal sprays.